Gravitational-gauge vector interaction in the Ho\v{r}ava-Lifshitz framework: Interaction terms

-At this point we notice the following facts.
-First, with respect to the propagator associated with the gravitational sector, its structure and behavior is just the same as the original Ho\v{r}ava proposal's, except that in the denominator there is a new contribution $\hat{\beta}_{5}\vec{k}^{8}$ inherited from the Kaluza--Klein dimensional reduction.
-Secondly, at high $\omega$ and $\vec{k}$ the theory is dominated by the $z=4$ mode $(\omega^{2}/2k+\hat{\beta}_{5}\vec{k}^{8})^{-1}$.
-Now, the main aim is to analyze the power--counting renormalizability of the theory.
-In this concern, we must look at the possible divergences in the UV regime coming from the interactions.
-The interaction terms compromise a pure gravitational interaction, a pure vector--gauge interaction and a mixture between them.
+The main aim of this appendix, is to analyze the possible divergences in the UV regime coming from the interactions (terms beyond the quadratic order in the fields).
+The interaction terms compromise a pure gravitational interaction, a pure vector interaction and a mixture between them.
 To address this point, we shall do a qualitatively study of the structure of the interactions, being necessary to go beyond the linear order in perturbations.
 In turn, this requires solving the second class constraints at higher order in perturbations, since in principle the first class constraints, can be treated by the usual quantization techniques for gauge systems.
 The second class constraints determine $h^{T}$ and $n$.
 We use a perturbative approach in order to solve the constraints to all orders.
 The main point is to show that when solved in terms of the $h^{TT}_{ij}$ modes, they do not introduce new derivatives to the interaction.
-To illustrate how it works in this case, we present the second class constraint $\tilde{\mathcal{H}}$ at second order in perturbations
+To illustrate how it works in this case, we present the second class constraint ${\mathcal{H}}$ at second order in perturbations

 where